SANJAY-SPK/SANJAY-SPK/README.md

 # 💫 About Me:
 Hi there! 👋 I'm Sanjay S<br>I'm currently in my final year pursuing a degree in Electronics and Communication Engineering (ECE) at Karpagam Institute of Technology.
-My passion lies in full-stack mobile application development, where I love bringing ideas to life through code.
+My passion lies in full-stack development, where I love bringing ideas to life through code.
 Besides coding, I have a keen interest in the dynamic world of digital marketing and the ever-evolving field of electronics.<br><br>

 # 💼 Current Focus
 <br>
-📱 Full-stack Mobile App Development<br>📈 Digital Marketing<br>⚡ Electronics
+📱 Full-stack Development<br>📈 Digital Marketing<br>⚡ Electronics
 <br>

 # 🌱 What I'm Learning
 <br>
-Improving my skills in JavaScript, React Native, and Django for mobile app development.<br>Exploring the latest trends and techniques in digital marketing.<br>Delving deeper into electronics and its applications in emerging technologies.<br><br>Looking forward to connecting and collaborating with like-minded individuals! 😊
+Improving my skills in Java, HTML, CSS and JavaScript for Full Stack Development.<br>Exploring the latest trends and techniques in digital marketing.<br>Delving deeper into electronics and its applications in emerging technologies.<br><br>Looking forward to connecting and collaborating with like-minded individuals! 😊

 ## 🌐 Socials: